danshearer/vm-management/README.md

        Successful builds and starts, and fatal errors, are sent to syslog facility local2.info

-       Hardcoded VM file location is currently "/dev/zero".
-You may want to change this.

        Must be run as root.
 This script is not secure and could destroy your system.
        This is a bash script, not a bourne or other shell script.